 A “Developer” is a person who creates the structure of the site or defines the way content will appear on the site.
 Hence, this role has the right to:

 - Invite users

 - Create/edit/delete languages, environments, and content types

-A ‘Content Manager’ is a user who works with/on the content of a stack.
-Thus, this role has been assigned the following rights:
+A “Content Manager” is a user who works with/on the content of a stack.
+Thus, this role has the right to:

 - View publishing queue

-Note: Content Managers cannot edit content types or access stack settings.
+Note: Content Managers cannot view/edit content types or access stack settings.
 This role is partially editable, i.e., you can define the environment(s) and locale(s) this role has access to.

 In addition to the predefined system roles (“Admin,” “Developer,” and “Content Manager”), you can add custom roles by defining specific permissions, and assign this role to the users of a stack.

 The best part about custom roles is that you have fine-grained control over permissions.
 You can assign permissions at entry, field, and asset level.
 For example, “ABC” role can READ only two entries of a content type, or EDIT only the SEO fields, or cannot READ any assets.